-What is the Financial Consolidation Process in the Accounting World?
+What is the Financial Consolidation Process in Accounting?

 Three money signs set in colorful circles

-Let’s break down the steps for a proper consolidation process and the different consolidation tools modern accounting teams use.
+Let’s explore the steps involved in financial consolidation and the tools modern accounting teams rely on to get it right.

 What are the three steps to proper financial consolidation?